Privacy Notice

 NHS Continuing Healthcare

-As NHS Cheshire and Merseyside has a duty to provide CHC services, this allows for the collection of information about individuals for this purpose, the use of that information and the sharing of it with third parties who need to be involved in the process; we will make sure that we keep the individual concerned informed at all times of who will be providing or receiving data about them and why.
+As the ICB has a duty to commission CHC services, this allows for the collection of information about individuals for CHC purposes, the use of that information and the sharing of it with third parties who need to be involved in the process.
+Acting as data controllers, under the Health and Care Act 2022, under section 14, each ICB must exercise its functions, effectively, efficiently and economically.

-The information Integrated Care Boards use to assess eligibility, and which may be submitted to an Independent Review Panel, fall under the following headings:
+The information ICBs use to assess eligibility, and which may be submitted to an Independent Review Panel, fall under the following headings:

 • Behaviour